 News Corp.
-(NWSA)’s board turned a blind eye to illegal conduct including phone hacking by employees and sanctioned founder Rupert Murdoch’s misuse of company resources to gain political clout, investors said in a court filing.
+(NWSA:US)’s board turned a blind eye to illegal conduct including phone hacking by employees and sanctioned founder Rupert Murdoch’s misuse of company resources to gain political clout, investors said in a court filing.

 News Corp.’s directors knew in 2009 that some of the media company’s reporters routinely hacked into phones and bribed British police officers for stories, a New York bank and an Illinois pension fund said in an amended complaint filed yesterday in Delaware Chancery Court.
 Board members refused to properly probe these acts for fear of angering Murdoch and his children who serve as company executives, according to the complaint in a lawsuit against the directors.